dojot/docs/source/security/mqtt-tls.rst

 Calm down!
 EJBCA will not allow strangers to ask for certification.
 You need to authenticate yourself.
-EJBCA use a username+password authentication system.
+EJBCA uses a username+password authentication system.
 The term 'end entity' will be used to refer to EJBCA users to follow the terms on EJBCA documentation and to avoid ambiguities between EJBCA users and dojot users.
 An administrator should create the end entity.
 A just created end entity has